 Now hear me out here:

-When you choose your next move, do it based either on the expectations YOU choose to have for yourself, or based on this other person's REAL expectations (meaning things that he or she explicitly said).
+When you choose your next move, do it based either on the expectations that YOU choose to have for yourself, or based on this other person's REAL expectations (meaning things that he or she explicitly said).

 If you choose to make your decisions based on your own expectations, be kind to yourself.
 Be realistic.
-Consider where you are at at, how you have gotten there, and the effort that you are making today.
+Consider where you are at, how you have gotten there, and the effort that you are making today.
 Always put your well-being as a top priority, and ask yourself why you do what you do.
-Remember that life is short, and that the only thing you can do, literally, is your best.
-Do your best, and always be proud of it, regardless of what other people's bests look like.
+Remember that life is short, and that the only thing that you can do, literally, is your best.
+Do your best, and always be proud of it, regardless of what other people's best looks like.
 Your best is really not comparable to anyone else's.
 You have lived your own experiences and won your own battles.
 Own your shit, your journey, and your best!